Sacred Tree Habitat

 a Multimedia Installation at Galatea Fine Art

-Galatea Fine Art is pleased to announce the upcoming exhibit Sacred Tree Habitat, a multimedia solo show by artist Justin Freed.
+Now open at Galatea Fine Art, Boston Sacred Tree Habitat, a multimedia solo show by artist Justin Freed.

 A show about reverence, awe and healing, it reveals Freed’s lifetime preoccupation with water and trees.

 The exhibit opens with a reception on Friday, November 2, 6-8pm, and continue through December 2, 2018.

 Galatea is located at 460 Harrison Ave, #B-6 | Boston, MA 02118 | 617-542-1500

 Gallery Hours: Wednesday – Sunday 12-5 pm and by appointment